This page contains jazz scales guitar notation with tab, diagrams and information on how to use scales in jazz improvisation.

 This is where the modal scales discussed above can be used: a D Dorian over the ii and a G mixolydian over the V will fit perfectly (and a C major scale can be used over the I).

 You can find out more about the 2 5 1 progression here: 2 5 1 Progression Explained.

 Jazz Guitar Scales – Minor 2 5 1 Changes

 In a standard C minor 2 5 1 progression, the 2 chord would be a Dm7b5 and the V chord a G7b9.

 Guitar scales you could use to solo over these chords include a D Locrian modal scale for the Dm7b5, and a C harmonic minor scale for the G7b9 (and the Cm chord).
 (See our main Guitar Scales page for patterns for these scales.)

 Alternatively, you could use an altered scale over the altered dominant seventh chord (the G7b9)

 We’ve looked at lots of guitar scales and covered a lot of ground in this lesson.
 Don’t worry if you feel that you’ll never learn all these jazz scales guitar diagrams and theory!
 Learn scales one by one, a shape at a time.
 You’ll soon find yourself getting confident using them all over the fingerboard.

-The most important thing is to listen to and dissect solos by other jazz musicians – not just guitarists.
-Learn what scales were used to play your favourite solos, and use and adapt licks in your own playing.
+The most important thing is to listen to and analyze solos by other jazz musicians – and not only guitarists.
+Learn what scales were used to play your favorite solos, and use and adapt other musicians’ licks in your own playing.